berayboztepe/Categorical_Classification/README.md

 ![total test and acc](https://user-images.githubusercontent.com/44292203/118893062-22cf0d80-b902-11eb-9b51-0f6440eaf2cf.PNG)

-**So, I managed to decrease the loss by almost %30.
+**So I managed to decrease the loss by almost %30.
 There is not a big loss for accuracy.
 So, I managed to improve my model.**

 # Result Analysis and Summary

-I have 3 different architectures and 6 different model with Adam optimizer and different epoch numbers.
+I have 3 different architectures and 6 different models with Adam optimizer and different epoch numbers.

 1-) VGG16 Model with 100 epochs approximately: